Step Down to Carry On Part 2: Check a Smaller Bag

 - Pack two days in advance

-- Organize your bags with packing cubes & vacuum seal bags
+- Organize your bags with packing cubes and vacuum seal bags

-I can’t emphasize this tip enough: a smaller bag means you’ll bring less stuff.
-No matter the size of your bag, every packer tends to feel compelled to fill it to the brim, so naturally less space = less stuff.
+I can’t emphasize this enough: a smaller bag means you’ll bring less stuff.
+No matter the size of your bag, every packer tends to feel compelled to fill it to the brim.
+Less space means less stuff.

 Carry On: Larger Backpack